influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/write_protocols/line.md

 Some write APIs allow passing a lower precision.
 If the API supports a lower precision, the timestamp may also be an integer epoch in microseconds, milliseconds, seconds, minutes or hours.
-We recommend using the smallest precision possible as this can result in significant improvements in compression.
+We recommend using the least precise precision possible as this can result in significant improvements in compression.

 ## Full Example